 Graduates are competent to take up employment as journalists and content creators across a wide spectrum of media, including broadcast or on-line news organisations, newspapers, magazines, radio stations, TV stations, digital and technology companies and in-house news and communications positions in NGOs and charities.
 They are equipped to work as (among other things) reporters, presenters, sub-editors, feature writers, producers, researchers, online-content providers and communications specialists.

 The programme is divided into three strands: Professional Formation, Journalism Studies and Dissertation.

 Professional Formation offers grounding in the basic and professional skills and practice of journalism across multiple platforms, including writing editing, audio and video.
 Students undertake a placement as part of their professional formation.

 Journalism Studies provides a critical framework for journalism in its social and historical context.

 Students are also required to complete a dissertation on a topic related to journalism.

 Tuition takes place in the two semesters between late September and early June.
-Students work on their dissertation for the third semester and this is submitted in December.
+Students work on their dissertation for the third semester and this is submitted in early September.

 Optional modules require a minimum number of students to run.